Publication Ethics and Publication Malpractice Statement

 Disclosure and conflicts of interest

-Unpublished materials disclosed in a submitted manuscript must not be used in an editor’s own research without the express written consent of the author.
+Unpublished materials found in a submitted manuscript must not be used in an editor’s private research without explicit written authorisation from the author.
+Confidentiality must be guaranteed for any privileged information or ideas gained through peer review.

 Publication decisions